Your Last Will and Testament is Your Legacy

 Everyone should have a will

-However large or small your estate, everyone should have a last will and testament, in addition to other essential estate planning contracts like naming a healthcare proxy and kids’ protection plans.
+However large or small your estate, everyone should have a last will and testament, in addition to other essential estate planning contracts like naming a healthcare proxy and a minor kids plan.

 Your Last Will and Testament allows you to provide instructions for the distribution of your money and property (your estate) and name a personal representative (executor) who will manage your property until it is distributed.
 Property that is commonly distributed through a last will and testament includes: